To become a Notary Public in Texas, applicants must complete the following steps:

 What should I do if I move or change my name?

-You must notify the Secretary of State of any changes to your address or name within 10 days of the change by completing the following forms:
+You must notify the Secretary of State of any changes to your address within 10 days of the change by logging into the Texas SOS Portal and selecting the Manage Commission option from the Notary homepage.

-For name changes, you'll need to get a rider or endorsement to the bond on file from the surety company specifying the name change.
-Submit the completed application, rider or endorsement, current certificate of commission, and the $20 filing fee to the Secretary.
+You are not required to change the name on your commission, but the Secretary of State recommends it.
+To change your name, you'll need to get a rider or endorsement to the bond on file from the surety company specifying the name change.
+Submit the completed application, rider or endorsement, current certificate of commission, and the $20 filing fee through the Texas SOS Portal.

-Upon approval, you'll receive an amended commission at which point you'll need to get a new seal bearing your new name.
+Upon approval, you'll receive an amended commission.
+You'll then need to get a new seal bearing your new name.

 How do I renew my Notary commission?

-To renew your commission, you must maintain your $10,000 surety bond and reapply.
+To renew your commission, you must maintain your $10,000 surety bond, successfully complete the Secretary of State's mandatory continuing education course, and submit an application for renewal of your commission through the Texas SOS Portal.
 You should start the process no earlier than 90 days before your commission expires.

 You must buy a new Notary seal to reflect your updated commission expiration date.
 A new journal is also required if your current one is full.